 Sammy Baloji is a visual artist and photographer.
 Since 2005, he has been exploring the memory and history of the Democratic Republic of Congo.
-His work is a perpetual research into the cultural, architectural and industrial heritage of the Katanga region, as well as a questioning of the effects of Belgian colonization.
-His videos and photographic series highlight how identities are shaped, transformed, perverted and reinvented.
-He co-founded Picha asbl in 2008, the organization which initiated the Biennale de Lubumbashi.
-Estelle Lecaille collaborates with Sammy Baloji as a production and research manager.
+His work is a ongoing research into the cultural, architectural and industrial heritage of the Katanga region, as well as a questioning of the effects of Belgian colonization.
+His work highlights how identities are shaped, transformed, perverted and reinvented.
+He co-founded Picha in 2008, the organization which initiated the Biennale de Lubumbashi.

 As a film company, Twenty Nine focuses mainly on creative documentaries and artists films.
 Rosa Spaliviero supports innovative cinema and young filmmakers in their most daring film projects with a strong social or political dimension.
 She chooses to produce films that show an openness to the world with a unique aesthetic device.
-Focused in film and audiovisual forms from Africa, she was a producer for Atelier Graphoui for 7 years.
-Since 2017, she is an independent film producer, working both with Twenty Nine Studio & Production in Belgium, and IndigooMoodFilms in Senegal, with Katy Lena Ndiaye.
-As a founding member of Picha asbl, she is involved in the Biennale de Lubumbashi since 2008 as a film curator and a production manager.
+She was a producer for Atelier Graphoui for 7 years before starting work in Senegal, DR Congo and Belgium as an independent film producer.
+As a founding member of Picha, she is involved in the Biennale de Lubumbashi since 2008 as a film curator and a production manager.